razetime/ngn-k-tutorial/13-a-prelude.md

 0 0 0 0 1 1 1 1
 ```
 If you find a function that needs to be applied to each element of an array, always check if you can make it conform without the
 each.
-Now, the tolower function becomes much easier: just add 32 to each place with a 1.
+Now, the toupr function becomes much easier: just add 32 to each place with a 1.
 ```
 toupr:{x-32*islwr x}
 ```